echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/pyridoxine.md

 # Vitamin B6 (Pyridoxine)
-Pyridoxine is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
+Vitamin B6 or Pyridoxine is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.

 ## Primary goals
 - `Amino acid metabolism`;